CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

       _Standard Rules Only:_ One of your characters or your Wizard may attempt to influence away one of your opponent’s characters, followers, allies, factions, or items (if it is at the same site).

 **End-of-Turn Phase**
 You may discard one card.
 Then you must draw or discard cards until your hand has 8 cards.
-Your opponent does the same.
+Your opponent does the same.<span id="page70" class="page-number">70</span>

+---

 ## SYMBOL KEY